Find Grad Schools

 11 Yearly Graduations

 The 10th most popular school in the country for comparative literature majors who are seeking their doctor's degree is University of Connecticut.
 Roughly 27,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,332 per year, while in-state graduate students, on average, pay $18,834 per year.
+The average in-state tuition for full-time undergraduates is $15,672 per year, while in-state graduate students, on average, pay $18,174 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in comparative literature from UCONN.
+About 57% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #10